Sojib11111/E-COMMERCE-SALES-DASHBOARD--/README.md

 # KPI

-Total Sales (Sum of Amount):Represents the total gross revenue generated from all orders.
+Total Sales (Sum of Amount): Represents the total gross revenue generated from all orders.

 Total Profit: The net earnings after costs, used to evaluate the bottom-line success of the business.